Applecross and Torridon are home to some of Scotland's most magnificent mountain scenery, and this route allows you to appreciate it to the full.

 Back in Lochcarron the road continues over high ground to the west before dropping to the head of Loch Kishorn and the scattered settlements collectively referred to as Kishorn.
 A little beyond the remarkable Courthill Chapel a turn at the head of Loch Kishorn leads to the Belach na Ba, a spectacular single track road that squirms its way up the face of the Applecross Mountains before descending more steadily to the coast and the village of Applecross.

 From Applecross you should take the five mile each way excursion south, taking in the settlements of Camusterrach, Ard-dhubh and Toscaig.
-Once back in Applecross you follow the single track road road north along the west coast of the peninsula, before turning to head east along its north coast.
+Once back in Applecross you the Applecross Heritage Centre is well worth a visit, and you then follow the single track road road north along the west coast of the peninsula, before turning to head east along its north coast.

 To see the village of Torridon itself you need to turn off the A896 along the minor road that goes round the north side of the head of Upper Loch Torridon, under the imposing flank of Liathach.
 The Torridon Countryside Centre stands at the junction with the A896 and is well worth a visit.
 If you take the optional excursion and follow this single track road through the village of Torridon, it takes you along the north shore of the loch for 8 miles to Lower Diabaig, another fascinating little settlement.